 Status Quo Is God: The Lancea Sanctum and the Circle of the Crone accuse each other of being the Religion of Evil, the Carthians think the Invictus is The Empire, the Invictus thinks that the Carthians are Dirty Communists, and the Ordo Dracul thinks that everyone else is Too Dumb to Live.
 However, it's not like those factions are ever at war or anything.
 They just do politics...

 There's also the Melissidea bloodline.
 They often have beehive hairdos.
 With actual bees.
-Their Dominate stops working so well on humans, works better on bugs, and they take advantage of the fact that their insides are unused to act as colonies for insects.
+Their Animalism stops working so well on mammals, works better on bugs, and they take advantage of the fact that their insides are unused to act as colonies for insects.
 Oh, and they can make a Vitae based honey that turns those who eat it into part of their Hive Mind.
 They were supposedly wiped out because of the danger they posed to Kindred society.

 Specific example: Frances Black, the focus character of Shadows in the Dark: Mekhet.
 Outwardly, she seems like a cheerful, friendly, and kind person.
 Inwardly?
 Literally a quarter of the book focuses on her wandering around in a haze after her Embrace sent her hurdling over the Despair Event Horizon, even to the point where she has a brief psychotic break and develops a delusion about being a normal, happy woman.
 She knows it too-her Arc Words are "death makes you shallow."